-I work in mental health, and don’t hear a lot of slang terms used by colleagues, probably because of the level of familiarity with proper medical terminology.
+I work in mental health care and don’t hear a lot of slang terms used by colleagues; I suspect that’s probably because of the level of familiarity with proper medical terminology.
 What I do hear, though, is stigmatized descriptions, such as patients with borderline personality disorder being described as attention-seeking or manipulative.
-In situations like this I would generally express my disagreement in interpretation of the behaviour, but I don’t think I’ve ever actually called anyone out on the underlying stigma.
+In situations like this, I would generally express my disagreement around how to interpret the behaviour, but I don’t think I’ve ever actually called anyone out on the underlying stigma.
 Mostly that’s because I feel like it has little likelihood of bringing about change, but also for selfish reasons – I don’t want someone pissed off at me for calling out their BS.
 I also feel that reinterpreting a client’s behaviour is actually more productive, not to mention client-centred, than calling out the professional on their bad attitude, which would likely result in them getting defensive.

 What if it’s directed at us or others online??

-Luckily I haven’t been the direct target of overtly insulting language online, which probably has a lot to do with my relatively limited social media presence.
-The stigma that I’ve experienced has been more subtle than that, and has tended to happen in “real life” rather than online.
-There have been multiple occasions where I’ve witnessed others in the mental illness community being targeted with this type of language, and they have reacted strongly to condemn it.
+Luckily I haven’t been the direct target of overtly stigmatized, insulting language online, which probably has a lot to do with my relatively limited social media presence.
+The stigma that I’ve experienced has been more subtle than that and has tended to happen in “real life” rather than online.
+There have been multiple occasions where I’ve witnessed others in the mental illness community being targeted with stigmatized language, and they have reacted strongly to condemn it.
 More of than not, though, this can get into a feeding the troll kind of situation that becomes very upsetting for the person targeted.
 So how do we decide when to speak up and when to block and ignore?

 Do words used as insults become disconnected from their original meaning?